 We believe that we need to keep literacy as a foundational skill, that is essential to a child's ability to understand, pursue and accomplish their goals.
 To strengthen this foundation, we are implementing a comprehensive assessment practice across all grades, focusing on literacy and writing, and diligently tracking the outcomes to ensure progress.
 Direct literacy instruction will be targeted specifically at our intermediate grades.
-Our staff's commitment to professional development is evident as they will participate in the Carole Fullerton Numeracy and Assessment Professional Day in September 2024, along with ongoing literacy training throughout the year.
+Our staff's commitment to professional development is evident as they participated in the Carole Fullerton Numeracy and Assessment Professional Day in September 2024, along with ongoing literacy training throughout the year.
 Central to our approach is fostering a sense of belonging, with students actively setting goals, reflecting on their learning journey, self-assessing, and persistently trying to improve.
 We are dedicated to amplifying student voice, choice, and engagement by tailoring our teaching to meet the diverse needs of every learner.
 Comprehensive formative and summative assessments will be conducted to monitor and support all facets of learning.
 We are committed to engaging our students with innovative educational practices that connect them deeply with their learning, propelling them towards greater academic success.
-Moreover, we aim to enhance our community's capacity by supporting the physical and mental well-being of our students, ensuring a nurturing environment where everyone feels they belong
+Moreover, we aim to enhance our community's capacity by supporting the physical and mental well-being of our students, ensuring a nurturing environment where everyone feels they belong.
+Close to 50% of our grade 6 students do report that they feel stressed at home and school a lot of the time.
+Our continued work on mental well-being and belonging will continue to focus on this area.

-Improve equity
+Improve Equity

 At our school, we are dedicated to fostering a collaborative environment where staff work together to cultivate a culture of cooperation.
 This commitment extends to creating meaningful opportunities for both teachers and students to delve into deeper learning experiences that promote a sense of belonging and equity.
 We are mindful of the challenges faced by our growing population, particularly concerning food security and financial barriers to participating in special activities.
 Recognizing the diverse backgrounds of our Cavell community, we are steadfast in our pursuit of equity for all.
 Our approach includes acknowledging the varied learning needs of our students, ensuring that our staff collaborates effectively to provide comprehensive support, both socially and emotionally as well as academically.
-We continue to place a high priority on social-emotional learning, understanding that a robust SEL foundation is essential for academic success.
+We continue to place a high priority on socialemotional learning, understanding that a robust SEL foundation is essential for academic success.
 Additionally, we maintain a focus on monitoring data that reflects student engagement and their connections with adults in the school, as these relationships are vital to our educational mission.
 Through these concerted efforts, we aim to create an inclusive and supportive learning environment for every member of our school family.
+Our grade 6 students reported on the MDI survey that 65% of them feel very important and valued at our school.
+94-97% of our grade 6 students felt that Cavell had minimal bullying present at our school during the 2024-2025 school year.
+The work being done by staff around Social Emotional Learning helps to foster the community we have at Cavell.

-Continue our journey of reconciliation with First Nations, Metis, and Inuit
+Continue on our journey of reconciliation with First Nations, Metis, and Inuit